zipCoder933/Xbuilders/README.md

 ## TODO Optimizations + Bufgixes
 * **performance optimizations when traveling thru world (IMPORTANT)**
+* For some reason FPS slows down to about 30FPS when living in complex terrains like default terrain or complex terrain
 * There is a bug where when too many block events are queued, the chunk does not update until the large ones are done
 * Sometimes block events keep recurring over and over again even though allowBlockEvents is false